-The Board comprises two Executive Directors six Non-Executive Directors, one of whom is the Senior Independent Director, providing an appropriate balance of executive and non-executive positions on the Board.
+The Board comprises one Executive Director and six Non-Executive Directors providing an appropriate balance of executive and non-executive positions on the Board.
 The directors have a broad range of relevant strategic, industry, financial, governance and other experience to enable the Company to fulfil its objective of becoming one of the world’s most important producers of multi-nutrient fertilizer.

 A clear separation is maintained between the responsibilities of the Chairman and the Managing Director and CEO.
 The Chairman is responsible for leading the Board and the Managing Director and CEO is responsible for the overall performance of the Company.

 The Chairman, Russell Scrimshaw is non-executive.
-The Executive Directors are Chris Fraser, the Managing Director and CEO and Thomas Staley, Finance Director and CFO.
-Noel Harwerth is the Senior Independent Non-Executive Director.
-The remaining four Non-Executive Directors are Louise Hardy, Jane Lodge, Lord Hutton and Keith Clarke.
+The Executive Director is Chris Fraser, the Managing Director and CEO.
+The remaining five Non-Executive Directors are Louise Hardy, Jane Lodge, Noel Harwerth, Lord Hutton and Keith Clarke.

 If a potential conflict of interest exists or arises for any director he or she is required to declare such conflicts, which will be recorded, and the Board will exercise its authority under the Company’s Articles of Association as appropriate in considering such conflict.